AdrianJablo/Observer/README.md

 # Observer
+Task from the Apriorit company course: "Advanced C++ and Low-Level Programming online course"

 Console application that uses observer:
 - Prints “hello world” (or any other text) in the console.
 - Watches the mouse movement: